 "Commander, the situation is that we have been caught with our pants down.
-As a result, our colonies have sustained massive civilian losses, all except for Picon and Aerilon.
+As a result, the Colonies sustained massive civilian losses, all except for Picon and Aerilon.
 Caprica and Geminon fared the worst.
-There is talk of completely evacuating the planets, since there is so much radiation that those who didn't die in the blast will soon follow if we leave them there without the appropriate meds.
+There is talk of completely evacuating the planets.
+There is so much radiation that those who didn't die in the blast will soon follow if we leave them there without the appropriate meds.

 "On the other hand, our military fared much better.
 We lost ten battlestars, but the Cylons paid dearly with more than fifteen of their baseships having been destroyed, as well as thousands of raiders."

 "Yes, and this is the reason why I wanted you here.
-It was strange to me as well that the Cylons used such flawed tactic.
+It was strange that the Cylons used such a flawed tactic.
 Or at least that was until we found out some of our ships had some trouble."